davarntrades/The-Morrison-Equation-Set/README.md

 **Plain English:** ΔG measures how far the system has been bent, warped, or changed from what it was.

-**Meaning:**

 ```
-Small ΔG  →  system close to original topology
+Small ΔG  →  system close to original topology.
+Recoverable.
-              minor deformation, recoverable

-Large ΔG  →  system far from original topology
+Large ΔG  →  system far from original topology.
+Approaching threshold.
-              major deformation, approaching threshold

-ΔG is the input to MIH™.
-As ΔG grows under sustained input:
-  → the system drifts from X₀
-  → if Λ × ΔG < T_critical: recovery possible
-  → if Λ × ΔG > T_critical: irreversible transition

-In humans:   ΔG is how much you've changed
-             from who you were before trauma,
+In humans:   ΔG is how much you have changed from who you were
-             addiction, or ideology.
+             before trauma, addiction, or ideology.
 In AI:       ΔG is how far the model has drifted
              from its aligned starting configuration.

-In cells:    ΔG is how far differentiation
+In cells:    ΔG is how far differentiation has moved the cell
-             has moved the cell from pluripotency.
+             from pluripotency.
 ```

 -----